 It’s the second week though where our students start to realize what it might be like to live in China.
 We travel about 40 miles to the city of Dujiangyan, and even though we tell the students that they will be staying in the dorms of the middle-high school that we visit, it doesn’t start to sink in until we are unloading their luggage from the bus and showing them the room and bunk beds that the will be their home for the next four nights.

-This why we continue to bring our students to China—they learn about Chinese culture, eat spicy Sichuan food, and take a lot of photos of cute pandas but they also now have a relationship with someone in China.
-Their perspective has been changed, and now China is a not far away country but a place where they have fond memories and a personal connection to their buddies, their buddies’ families, and the teachers who taught them about China.
+This is why we continue to bring our students to China – they learn about Chinese culture, eat spicy Sichuan food, and take a lot of photos of cute pandas, but they also now have a relationship with someone in China.
+Their perspective has been shifted, and China is a not far away country, but a place where they have fond memories and a personal connection to their buddies, their buddies’ families, and the teachers who taught them about China.

 I am an explorer.
 People who know me wouldn’t disagree with the statement and would probably point to my love of travel as evidence.
 But I would argue that I travel because I am an explorer, not that I am an explorer because I travel.
 This is a distinction that I wouldn’t have made before today